GitauHarrison/notes/oop_python.md

 ### Using public methods

-Here, we can define an instance method which will have access to the private variable.
-Remember, we said that a private variable can only be accessed within its own class.
+Here, we can define an instance method that will have access to the private variable.
+Remember, we said that a private variable can only be accessed within its class.

 ```python
 class Parent():